 the science

-UCL researchers used fMRI scanning to find the first physiological evidence that invisible subliminal images attract the brain's attention at a subconscious level, with measurable activity in the primary visual cortex even when subjects had zero conscious awareness of seeing anything.
+UCL researchers used fMRI scanning to find the first physiological evidence that invisible subliminal images attract the brain's attention at a subconscious level, with measurable activity in the primary visual cortex when subjects had zero conscious awareness of seeing anything and the conscious mind wasn't otherwise occupied.

 Imaging studies show that subliminal messages produce measurable activity changes in the amygdala (emotions), the hippocampus (memory), the insula (conscious awareness), and the visual cortex simultaneously.
 That is not a placebo response.
 That is measurable neural firing across multiple systems at once.

-Research from Bangor University's Institute for the Psychology of Elite Performance found that subliminal cues relating to effort can measurably alter perception of effort and athletic endurance.
-Actual physical output, changed by a hidden input the athlete was never consciously aware of.
+Research from Bangor University's Institute for the Psychology of Elite Performance found that subliminal cues relating to effort can measurably alter perception of effort and endurance, a hidden input the athlete was never consciously aware of, showing the effect reaches past pure cognition.

 Studies on subliminal persuasion show that repeated subliminal exposure to goal-relevant words can bias product choices and reinforce certain behaviours.
 The choices feel free.
 The nudge is invisible.
 Your brain has already been tilted by inputs you never consciously registered.

-Studies show the ventral striatum, part of the brain's dopamine reward circuitry, activates when people focus on positive self-related information.
-Repeated affirmations stimulate this region, increasing motivation and emotional regulation.
-This is neurochemistry responding to repeated input, not wishful thinking.
+fMRI studies show the ventral striatum, part of the brain's dopamine reward system, activates when people reflect on their own core values and self-affirming statements.
+This is neurochemistry responding to self-related input, not wishful thinking, and it's the basis for why repetition of intention is built into the method.

 the mechanism